1. How does New Fund Offer work?

 h.
 Investment Horizon

-Some NFOs may come with a lock-in period of say 3-5 years.
-In that scenario, you might have to stay invested for the entire tenure of 3 years or 5 years.
+Some NFOs may come with a lock-in period of three years to five years.
+In that scenario, you might have to stay invested for the entire tenure.
 Is that in line with your investment horizon and goals?
 After investing, you cannot redeem units before maturity.
 You might even have to pay a pre-exit fee (exit load) for this.
-So, if an NFO happens to be longer than your investment horizon, it’s better to avoid such scheme.
+So, if an NFO happens to be longer than your investment horizon, it’s better to avoid such a scheme.

 4. How to invest in Mutual Funds?